 If a throat culture is sent, what do you do for the next 48 hours while waiting for the results?
 If your child is fairly sick, with fevers and very sore throat, the doctor may elect to start an antibiotic right away.
 If the culture comes back negative (not strep), then your doctor may advise you to stop the antibiotics.
 If your child is not very sick, then your doctor may choose to wait the 1 or 2 days without antibiotics pending the results of the strep culture.

-This is an obvious concern for parents, and is a big reason many parents want to start an antibiotic over the phone on the weekend for a bad sore throat.
+This is an obvious concern for parents, and is a big reason many parents want to start an antibiotic over the phone on the weekend for a bad sore throat in children.

 The truth about strep is that it is safe to wait a couple of days before treatment is started.
 Studies have shown that delaying treatment does not increase the risk of complications from strep.
 One study has even shown a beneficial effect if treatment is delayed because the body has a few days to mount an immune response to the infection.
 The only drawback from delayed treatment is more days of sore throat.
 If possible we recommend treating strep throat early rather than later.